Q: Can I have my debit order on any other day than the 1st of the month?

+A: Settlement should normally take no more than one week (except in exceptional circumstances or in respect of our low liquidity funds), from the time you place your instruction to sell.
+You should note however that proceeds are usually only ever released once our settlement requirements have been met.
+Please contact us for further information on how to place an instruction to sell or for our settlement requirements.

 Q: How can I find out how my investment has performed?

 A: Minimum disclosure documents provide comprehensive information on each Fund.

 Q: What is the Total Expense Ratio or TER?